JuliaLang/julia/doc/src/manual/types.md

 We have said that a parametric type like `Ptr` acts as a supertype of all its instances (`Ptr{Int64}` etc.).
-How does this work? `Ptr` itself cannot be a normal data type, since without knowing the type of the referenced data the type clearly cannot be used for memory operations.
+How does this work? `Ptr` itself cannot be a normal data type, since without knowing the type of the referenced data clearly, we cannot use the type for memory operations.
 The answer is that `Ptr` (or other parametric types like `Array`) is a different kind of type called a [`UnionAll`](@ref) type.
 Such a type expresses the *iterated union* of types for all values of some parameter.